-U.S. mortgage applications rose for the first time in three weeks as demand for home purchase loans reached the highest level since October, data from an industry group showed on Wednesday.
+U.S. mortgage applications rose in the latest week for the first time in three weeks as demand for home purchase loans reached the highest level since October, data from an industry group showed on Wednesday.

-If demand for home purchase loans, a tentative early indicator of home sales, continues to rise it will bode well for the peak home buying season in the spring.
+If demand for home purchase loans, a tentative early indicator of home sales, continues to rise it will bode well for the spring season, the peak home buying season.

 The Mortgage Bankers Association said its seasonally adjusted index of mortgage applications, which includes both purchase and refinance loans, increased 1.3 percent for the week ended March 26.